swany99/Engineer-Text-Summary-Generator/README.md

         <div class="mb-6">
             <label for="engineerInput" class="block text-lg font-medium text-gray-700 mb-2">1.
 Engineer's Detailed Notes:</label>
             <textarea id="engineerInput" rows="8" class="w-full p-4 border border-gray-300 rounded-lg focus:ring-primary-blue focus:border-primary-blue transition duration-150" placeholder="Paste the full, detailed technical report here.
 For example: 'Client reported excessive vibration from the main hydraulic pump (Symptom).
 Upon inspection, I found the coupling bolts had sheared due to previous over-torqueing (Cause).
 I replaced the damaged coupling with a new, correctly rated unit and performed laser alignment checks to ensure optimal operation (Solution).'">
-Client reported excessive vibration and high-pitched noise coming from the primary coolant loop motor, which was causing intermittent thermal shutdowns (Symptom).
-Disassembly revealed that the stator winding insulation had failed due to ingress of moisture, causing a phase-to-ground short circuit (Cause).
-The motor was removed, stripped down, and a full rewind was performed with VPI insulation.
-The motor was reinstalled and tested under full load for 2 hours with stable temperature and current readings (Solution).
+Customer reported high-pitched noise coming from the engine and a intermittent low voltage warning on the display.
+On investigation i found that the alternator mount had failed causing the belt to become loose and make a high-pitch noise.
+The alternator was removed, all assosiated parts including tensions were checked, cleaned and found to be servicable, a service exchange alternator was installed along with a new belt.
+The machine was tested under full load with no noise present and voltage output was checked and within specification, charging at 28v.
             </textarea>
             <p class="text-sm text-gray-500 mt-1">This text will be summarized for the customer invoice.</p>
         </div>